therealnicoroshi/modlist/README.md

 ## 8. Optional files I will offer support for if added to the list

-There are armor mods that were included in v.1.2.3 that were problematic for installation through Wabbajack so were removed in v.1.2.4
+There are BDOR armor mods that were included in v.1.2.3 that were problematic for installation through Wabbajack so were removed in v.1.2.4

 ### *These files are completely optional, and not required for the list to run.*

-They can be added manually through MO2 if you choose to do so and can be found on the Discord in 'Suggested Additions You Might Like for the Mod List'
+They can be added manually through MO2 if you choose to do so and can be found on the Discord in:

+'Suggested Additions You Might Like for the Mod List'

 *I will still offer support for the mod list if you decide to add these specific files.*